Semester 2- 20 credits

 The project supervisor is there to help you develop your project and provide some overall guidance from an independent perspective.
 Project supervisors have expertise in the areas you are investigating and in many cases, this area may be central to their own research or current projects.
 However, their time is limited and you should take care not to waste time with the supervisor on small tasks that you can solve independently with a little more thought.
 We suggest arranging meetings with the supervisor when you have a specific thing you want to get a second opinion on or, when your group can not make a decision on the next step.
 It is good to make arrangements to meet the supervisor well in advance, so the group has a deadline to work towards.
 Time is easily squandered on the DMSP and your group will need to develop its motivation, drive and focus.
 While the supervisor can help you with this, it is not their responsibility to lead the group, this should come from within your team.

 A range of project briefs are available.
-Those taking this course form small groups ranging in size from 2 to 8 people.
+Those taking this course form groups ranging in size from 7 to 10 people.
 Projects range from performing real-time Foley editing to designing an interactive installation.
 A member of the supervising teams will supervise each project with groups benefiting from further input by visiting lecturers and other external experts as the course progresses.

 NOTE: You are asked to choose your top three projects and to have made a decision about this by the end of the day on Monday of week 2.
 An online form will be provided for this.